samleemcknight/final_project_api/README.md

 Find Me A Recipe is committed to eliminating food waste and encouraging explorative cooking choices.
 The app accomplishes this by suggesting recipes to users based on on-hand ingredients in the pantry or refrigerator.
 This is an app for getting recipe ideas when you don't want to (or cannot) take a trip to the grocery store and you need inspiration for what you can cook with what you have.

 Find Me a Recipe is built with Node, Express, React Native, and PostgreSQL.
+The database uses three models: user, ingredient, and recipe.
+The user and ingredient model has a many-to-many relationship while the user and recipe has a one-to-many to ensure that users can add, edit, and delete the same recipes.

 ### Local Installation Instructions:
-- this assumes you have postgres, node, and expo installed
+- this assumes you have postgres, node, and expo installed.

 Git clone the backend and install the dependencies:
 ```bash